 Thanks for sharing all these great tips for hiring your first salesperson, Jamie.
 A lot of them apply to hiring in general.
 So if you are a startup who wants to hire your first salesperson or if you have a growing business and need to hire more salespeople, I recommend you take Jamie’s advice or better yet, give her a call.

 Are you building your B2B sales team?
 What are the challenges you’re facing besides hiring?
 We’d love to help!
+Register for our live online 8-week program, Start-Up Sales and discover how to build your sales organization from scratch!
+Learn more here.

 Latest posts by Alice Heiman (see all)